bannedbook/ClashX/README.md

 You can download from [Release](https://github.com/yichengchen/clashX/releases) page

-Download ClashX Pro With enhanced mode and other advance feature at [AppCenter](https://install.appcenter.ms/users/clashx/apps/clashx/distribution_groups/public).
+Download ClashX Pro With enhanced mode and other advance feature at [AppCenter](https://install.appcenter.ms/users/clashx/apps/clashx-pro/distribution_groups/public) for free permanently.

 ## Build
 - Make sure have python3 and golang installed in your computer.